 Unique Boutique Events registered in 2017 as a sole trader when it became apparent that our street food markets could become a viable business.
 I am working to make a sustainable business that can support other local industries, offer employment, and create further community events.

 Until 2020 I hadn’t received direct sponsorship or financial investment to run any of my events, although I’ve had fantastic business support from funded enterprise agencies such as Business Information Point.
 During the quiet summer of 2020 I went through a rigorous 3 stage application process to be accepted onto The Lloyds Bank Social Entrepreneurs Start Up Programme, in partnership with the School for Social Entrepreneurs, and jointly funded by The National Lottery Community Fund.
-The programme is giving me the opportunity to take Unique Boutique Events to the next level in the way I think about what we do and why we do it, and crucially, how we do it.
-To that end I consider Unique Boutique Events to be a social enterprise, because the community is at the heart of what I do.
+The programme has given me the opportunity to take Unique Boutique Events to the next level in the way I think about what we do and why we do it, and crucially, how we do it.

 I’m a bit like a dog in that I get excited by just about everything: food, creativity, people, stories.
 My diverse career travelling the world, working in hospitality, a degree in Art and the balm of nature all feed into the flavour of the events I run.